-- Surgery: This is done on tumors that are small and have not spread to other parts of the body.
+- Surgery is done on tumors that are small and have not spread to other parts of the body.
 If the tumor cannot be completely removed, surgery may be used to treat complications or to decrease your symptoms.

 - Medicine is used to kill cancer cells.
 It may also be used to shrink lymph nodes that have cancer in them.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.